nmshd/documentation/_docs_integrate/request-and-response-introduction.md

 - After rejecting this RequestItem, a [RejectResponseItem]({% link _docs_integrate/data-model-overview.md %}#rejectresponseitem) will be transferred.
 - In case of an error, an [ErrorResponseItem]({% link _docs_integrate/data-model-overview.md %}#errorresponseitem) will be transferred.

-#### RegisterAttributeListenerRequestItem

-This item is used to register a [Listener]({% link _docs_integrate/data-model-overview.md %}#localattributelistener) for a specific Attribute.
-The Listener will create a Request in status `Draft` if an Attribute was created that matches the given query and the user is able to send the Request to the creator of the [RegisterAttributeListenerRequestItem]({% link _docs_integrate/data-model-overview.md %}#registerattributelistenerrequestitem).
-Possible examples are:

-- Asking for a specific RelationshipAttribute of a partner organization.

-Depending on whether the RegisterAttributeListenerRequestItem is to be accepted or rejected, its Recipient has different parameters to choose from for responding to it:

-- To accept this RequestItem, the [AcceptRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#acceptrequestitemparameters) can be utilized.
-- To reject this RequestItem, the [RejectRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#rejectrequestitemparameters) can be utilized.

-After the Recipient has responded to the RegisterAttributeListenerRequestItem, a suitable [ResponseItem]({% link _docs_integrate/data-model-overview.md %}#responseitems) is generated and transferred to the Sender of the Request:

-- After accepting this RequestItem, a [RegisterAttributeListenerAcceptResponseItem]({% link _docs_integrate/data-model-overview.md %}#registerattributelisteneracceptresponseitem) will be transferred.
-- After rejecting this RequestItem, a [RejectResponseItem]({% link _docs_integrate/data-model-overview.md %}#rejectresponseitem) will be transferred.
-- In case of an error, an [ErrorResponseItem]({% link _docs_integrate/data-model-overview.md %}#errorresponseitem) will be transferred.

 #### ShareAttributeRequestItem

 If you want to share the own DisplayName and possibly other Attributes, this is done with the [ShareAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#shareattributerequestitem).
 To share own IdentityAttributes (owner = self) an Identity uses the ShareAttributeRequestItem.
 The Identity needs to create the IdentityAttribute separately before the Attribute can be shared.
 All details on how to use the ShareAttributeRequestItem and examples of use cases for it can be found in the [Share Attributes with peer]({% link _docs_integrate/share-attributes-with-peer.md %}) guide.